DKSR-CI/.github/profile/README.md

 - `demo_*` are demonstrator applications where we showcase a specific functionality.
 2nd stage
 - `ci_*` are CI production ready applications.
 3rd stage

-Project specific relations we highlight using the corresponding confluence/ jira project key
+Project specific relations we highlight using the corresponding confluence/ jira project key:
 - `*_{project_key}*`

 <!--